windwp/windline.nvim/README.md

 # Intro

-Firstly create a statusline in lua is easy and you can do it with some line code.
-There are many lua statusline but they do the same thing of vimscript statusline.

-Windline is a first statusline support change statusline per filetype.
+Windline is statusline support change statusline per filetype.
 You can write a statusline for any filetype.
 `terminal,nvimtree, qf,spectre,lsptrouble,diffview,lspoutline`.
 If you write a plugin you can define a statusline for your plugin.